Gh0styTongue/DiscordMessageLogger/README.md

 - **Discord ToS:** https://discord.com/terms

 ### Key Points:
+- **Bot Tokens vs. User Tokens:**
+   - **Bot Tokens**: Used for bots that have permissions granted by the server administrators.
+Bots are limited by the permissions assigned and cannot log private or direct messages unless explicitly allowed.
+   - **User Tokens**: Can be used for actions that mimic a user’s behavior, giving more direct access to server messages and interactions. **Using user tokens for logging is risky and can violate Discord's ToS**, especially if you do not have consent from server members.

 - **Logging of Deleted Messages:** This script logs not only messages as they are posted but also deleted messages if the bot has appropriate permissions.
 Be aware that logging deleted messages may violate privacy and community guidelines.
 - **Usage with Bad Intentions:** While this script can be used for legitimate purposes like archiving public conversations, **it can also be misused for malicious activities**, including spying on users or collecting private information without consent.
 We strongly advise against using this script for any illegal or harmful purposes.

 ## Requirements

 - Python 3.7 or later